Constructing locally flat surfaces in 4-manifolds: Representing primitive homology classes by locally flat tori

 \end{theorem}

-Note that \cref{thm:primitive-torus} is the case of $d=1$.
+Note that Theorem A is the case of $d=1$.
 This is a very powerful result, applicable in a variety of situations.
-There is a companion theorem~\cite{LW97}*{Theorem~1.2} providing one further obstruction in the genus zero case, given by the Kervaire--Milnor condition relating the intersection number $x\cdot x$ to the Kirby--Siebenmann invariant of $M$ and the Rochlin invariant of the boundary $\partial M$.
-However, the condition on the fundamental group of the complement is essential, as is the requirement to work in an ambient 4-manifold that is either closed or has boundary a disjoint union of homology spheres.
-Roughly speaking, this is required in the surgery-theoretic approach used by Lee--Wilczy\'{n}ski.
+There is a companion theorem~\cite[{Theorem~1.2}]{LW97} providing one further obstruction in the genus zero case, given by the Kervaire--Milnor condition relating the intersection number $x\cdot x$ to the Kirby--Siebenmann invariant of $M$ and the Rochlin invariant of the boundary $\partial M$.
+However, the condition on the fundamental group of the complement is essential, as is the requirement that the ambient $4$-manifold is either closed or has boundary a disjoint union of homology spheres.
+Roughly speaking, this is required due to the surgery theoretic approach used by Lee--Wilczy\'{n}ski.

 Now we state the result of \cite{KPRT:sigmet}.
 To do this we need to define the \emph{Kervaire--Milnor invariant}.